Drive-Thru Job Interviews Bring Hundreds of Applicants To Stockton-Area McDonald’s

 “I’ve been praying, like, looking for jobs,” Williams said.

-A different kind of drive-thru is ordering up employment.READ MORE: City Of Marysville Seeing Big Revenue Increase From Marijuana Taxes
+A different kind of drive-thru is ordering up employment.READ MORE: California Lawmakers Take Aim At Jumpstarting 'Microstamps' On Handguns

 Williams impressed in her interview.